Pharmaceutical Sciences Building 6614

 There are more than forty dyskerin mutations currently known to associate with X-DC.
 In collaboration with the National Institutes of Health in the US, we have and will continue to create model cell lines from X-DC patients, to study the inheritance and disease mechanism of X-DC, as a paradigm for pre-mature aging diseases.

-Epidemiological data has recently linked common genetic changes of members in the telomerase holoenzyme to high incidences of different cancers.
+Epidemiological data links common genetic changes of members in the telomerase holoenzyme to high incidences of different cancers.
 Our hypothesis is that telomerase function is altered both positively and negatively by these genetic changes, and differentiating these different scenarios is important for the understanding of the etiology of the cancer types.
 We propose to study the effects of these variations in human culture cell models.

 Nguyen KTTT and Wong JMY.
 Telomerase Biogenesis and Activities from the Perspective of Its Direct Interacting Partners.
 Cancers 12(6), E1679 doi: 10.3390/cancers12061679.
 (2020)